edakturk14/zk-tutorial/README.md

 - You can run your tests locally [here's](https://docs.minaprotocol.com/zkapps/how-to-test-a-zkapp#creating-a-local-blockchain) more details on creating a local blockchain

 *Please note: Jest just comes with the project, and you can use another test framework if you'd like to.*

-### Use your Smart Contract in the UI

-Zkapps run on the client side; only the proof of the calculation is then sent to the blockchain.
-This means that it's just like a JS package you import to your front-end.
-Then you could create a transaction for your smart contract with snarkyjs, and to send that transaction to the Mina GraphQL endpoint.

-- Here' an [example](https://github.com/es92/zkApp-examples/blob/main/03-deploying-to-a-live-network/src/main.ts) to show how to connect to Berkeley through a GraphQL proxy and craft a transacrion.
-- To use your zk-app on production, you need to publish your file to npm.
-Once you create an npm package, you can import it to your front-end.
-You can find the steps [here](https://docs.minaprotocol.com/zkapps/how-to-write-a-zkapp-ui#publish-to-npm-for-production).